 Proactive Cybersecurity for the Manufacturing Sector

-All commercial government, supply chain, manufacturing, aerospace, and automotive suppliers must implement the cybersecurity controls, listed in the NIST SP 800-171 guidelines by December 31, 2017.
+All commercial government, supply chain, manufacturing, aerospace, and automotive suppliers must implement the cybersecurity controls, listed in the NIST SP 800-171 guidelines.
 Failure to comply will reduce an organization from qualifying for contract renewal.
 These requirements for compliance include a gap analysis of organizations’ cyber preparedness and on-going continuous improvement of cyber health.

 Most small to medium-sized commercial companies face continuous challenges to simply maintain the everyday information technology and networking needs to support their core businesses.
 Therefore, for small and medium companies which are part of the U.S. government manufacturing supply chain, these new information security compliance requirements represent a unique challenge directly related to their bottom lines.
 Commercial supply chain organizations must follow the same guidelines as federal contractors.